Baptistou/PopupFilter/README.md

-﻿# PopupFilter 4.0
+# PopupFilter 4.0

-**Prevents intempestive opening of popups from website links and scripts.**
+:uk: **Prevents intempestive opening of popups from website links and scripts.**

 PopupFilter is a simple and lightweight add-on designed with WebExtensions API and compatible with Firefox, Chrome and Opera.
 The role of this add-on is to block/filter every tabs opened by web scrips or links (which can be hidden in front of page sometimes), even with context menu "Open in...".